snehanshu-raj/EAG/Assignment_7/Readme.md

 A powerful browser extension + server system that turns every page you visit into a searchable memory — both text and images.

 ## 🚀 Key Features
-# 🔄 Automatic Memory Logging
+# 🔄 Automatic Memory Logging: First Chrome Extension
 - Every visited URL is logged with:
 - Complete HTML content
 - Images on the page